 In addition to the above definitions, the definitions of philosophical hermeneutics according to Martin Heidegger and Hans Gadamer are also among the most important definitions of hermeneutics, which will be mentioned below.
-In short, it should be said that the goal of philosophical hermeneutics is to describe the nature of understanding.
-Philosophical hermeneutics considers the absolute "Understanding" and tries to analyze the event of understanding and explain the existential conditions of its achievement.
+In short, it should be said that the goal of philosophical hermeneutics is to describe the nature of understanding. hermeneutics considers Philosophical the absolute "Understanding" and tries to analyze the event of understanding and explain the existential conditions of its achievement.

-It can be said that the common meaning that can be extracted from the sum of these definitions is that hermeneutics is a science whose main subject is "Understanding" and mostly deals with "Understanding the Texts". and error-free Of course. the proper understanding method. as well as the understanding process, is one of the important topics of hermeneutics.
+It can be said that the common meaning that can be extracted from the sum of these definitions is that hermeneutics is a science whose main subject is "Understanding" and mostly deals with "Understanding the Texts".
+Of course. proper and error-free the understanding method. as well as the understanding process, is one of the important topics of hermeneutics.